monotty/fonts/README.md

 # [It is not ready for release yet]
 # The Monotty Font Project
-## OpenType-SVG monospace fonts for CTL scripts
+## OpenType monospace fonts for CTL scripts

 ![image](https://dice.netxs.online/cloud/monotty/github-devanagari.png)